HiennNek/kiisu-mntm/ReadMe.md

 - **Rolling code & U2F support** - Includes rolling code and U2F support for Kiisu.
 The firmware covers most rolling code manufacturers from upstream Momentum, but not all.
 If you find a missing manufacturer key, please [contribute here](https://github.com/HiennNek/non-flipper-rolling-code-support#-missing-keys).

-- **Kiisu assets** - Replaces all Flipper assets with Kiisu branding, unlike the Momentum Kiisu branch or stock Kiisu FW.
-The original Kiisu assets had minor visual issues (noise, low-res images); this firmware ships with fixed assets redrawn by hand.
+- **Kiisu assets** - Replaces all Flipper assets with Kiisu branding.
+Also, the original Kiisu assets had minor visual issues (noise, low-res images); this firmware ships with fixed assets redrawn by hand.
 Found something missing?
 [Open an issue](https://github.com/HiennNek/kiisu-mntm/issues).

 ## How to install